 In accordance with ASC 805-40, Reverse Acquisitions, the historical capital stock account of Ondas Networks immediately prior to the Closing was carried forward and retroactively adjusted to reflect the par value of the outstanding stock of the Company, including the number of shares issued in the Closing as we are the surviving legal entity.
-Additionally, retained earnings of Ondas Networks have been carried forward after the Closing.
-All share and per share amounts in the condensed consolidated financial statements and related notes have been retrospectively adjusted to reflect the one for 1.274 exchange of shares of common stock in connection with the Acquisition.
+Additionally, retained earnings of Ondas Networks has been carried forward after the Closing.
+All share and per share amounts in the consolidated financial statements and related notes have been retrospectively adjusted to reflect the Exchange Ratio in connection with the Acquisition.